redirectionio/fastly-worker/README.md

 Copy `fastly.dist.toml` to `fastly.toml` and adapt it according to your need.

 Note: You only need to adapt the URL to make it works locally.
-If you only publish the worker, you can keep the the file as it.
+If you only publish the worker, you can keep the file as it.

 ### Use a local fastly server